DeannaCarina/CI-MP-1/README.md

     <li>A nav-bar on all pages to be able to navigate to separate pages on the website</li>
     <li>Links to associalted social media on all pages within the footer</li>
     <li>A large amount of visual content as booking holidays is a very visual experience - would you book a holiday without seeing where you're going?</li>
-    <li>Information for customers of different locations for their holidays and the different types of holidays they can go on</li>
+    <li>Information for customers of different locations for their holidays and the different types of holidays they can go on including excursions and experiences</li>
     <li>Customer testimonials from previous clients</li>
     <li>Downloadable brochure from website for customers to see what's on offer</li>
     <li>A large gallery (including videos) to allow customers to visualise their potential holiday destinations</li>